A sufficient condition for inviscid shear instability: Hurdle theorem and its application to alternating jets: Introduction

 The rest of the article is organised as follows.
 In Section \ref{sec:formulation}, the quasi-geostrophic equation is linearised around the basic flow to yield an eigenvalue problem.
-The basic states are then classified in Section 3 to clarify when the stability condition derived in Section 4 can be used.
+Our sufficient condition for instability, in the form of a hurdle of the $M^{-1}(y)$ profile, is stated in Section 3, together with the KA stability theorem.
+Basic states are classified in the same section to clarify when the stability conditions can be used.
 One of the classes is identified as having Jupiter-style critical latitudes; it yields an almost sharp stability condition that aligns with observations of the jets on Jupiter and Saturn.
-Our strategy is to first extend the Rayleigh quotient method developed by \cite{Howard1964}, \cite{Tung1981}, and \cite{Lin2003} to the quasi-geostrophic system and then use it to derive a simple necessary condition for stability.
-In Section \ref{sec:models}, the stability criteria are illustrated with model profiles.
-Section \ref{sec:conclusion} concludes with a summary of the theoretical results and a discussion of their application to planetary physics problems.
+In Section 4, the stability criteria are illustrated with model basic flow profiles.
+Section 5 studies the implications of the theoretical results obtained in the previous two sections to planetary physics problems.
+Section 6 contains mathematical proofs of the article's theorems.
+Our strategy is to extend the Rayleigh quotient method, developed by \cite{Howard1964}, \cite{Tung1981}, and \cite{Lin2003}, to the quasi-geostrophic system and then utilise it to check the parameter dependence of eigenvalues.
+Section \ref{sec:conclusion} concludes with a summary and discussion of the hurdle theorem concept.